+CURE Epilepsy is the leading non-profit funder of epilepsy research.
 Partnering with CURE Epilepsy to advance research specific to your rare epilepsy has many benefits including:

-- Access to a robust grant funding and management process (see 'Grant Process' section below) - PhD level staff to manage the funding process and provide oversight for funded awards - Reports on your grant's progress and key findings in a lay-friendly format at 6-month intervals - Interactions with funded researchers via virtual and/or in-person meetings - Attracting talented scientists to study your rare epilepsy - Ability to bring your voice to the grant review process - Joint branding on award-related material and announcements - Acknowledgement of the joint funding by grantees in publications and presentations - Requiring that grantees make any research models/tools/assays resulting from the grant freely available to the research community
+- Access to a robust grant funding and management process (see 'Grant Process' section below) - PhD level staff to manage the funding process and provide oversight for funded awards - Reports on your grant's progress and key findings in a lay-friendly format. - Interactions with funded researchers via virtual and/or in-person meetings - Attracting talented scientists to study your rare epilepsy - Ability to bring your voice to the grant review process - Joint branding on award-related material and announcements - Acknowledgement of the joint funding by grantees in publications and presentations - Requiring that grantees make any research models/tools/assays resulting from the grant freely available to the research community

-CURE Epilepsy will partner with up to 5 rare epilepsy groups with the goal of co-funding three independent research projects.
+CURE Epilepsy will partner with up to 5 rare epilepsy groups with the goal of co-funding up to three independent research projects.